deegree/deegree3/SECURITY.md

 | 3.4.x   | :white_check_mark: |
 | < 3.3   | :x:                |

+Please check also our [support matrix](https://github.com/deegree/deegree3/wiki/End-of-Life-and-Support-Matrix) for more detailed information.

 ## Reporting a Vulnerability

 If you encounter a security vulnerability in deegree please take care to report the issue in a responsible fashion: